stat-learning/course-materials/project.md

 ### References
 At minimum, this will contain the full citation for your data set.
 If you reference existing analyses, they should be cited here as well.

+## Presentations

+Each group will have 10 minutes to present their work.
+You are encouraged to use slides and/or handouts to help your audience understand your work.
+When using slides, any format is fine as long as they can be projected from your laptop or the classroom computer.
+The structure of the talk should mirror the structure of the technical report.
+Each talk will be followed by five minutes of Q and A.

+Some recommendations:

+- Practice your talk beforehand and be sure you have your first three sentences and your last three sentences down pat.
+Be cognizant of timing to use the full 10 minutes and not more.
+- Be judicious in your use of slides.
+Much better a small number of well-composed slides with a unified aesthetic than a pile of messy slides.
+- Consider slides like writing: start with drafts then revisit and ask yourself: what is the main story this slide is trying to tell?
+What can I add or take away to help that story?